-During the past twenty years as a psychotherapist, I have helped children, teens, adults, couples and families work through anxiety, depression, anger, grief, panic attacks, self-harm, poor communication skills and poor problem solving.
+During the past twenty-five years as a psychotherapist, I have helped children, teens, adults, couples and families work through anxiety, depression, anger, grief, panic attacks, poor communication skills and poor problem solving.
 I have had the opportunity to work in a variety of settings including schools, police departments, shelters, private homes and offices.

 I started my career working at a domestic violence shelter in DuPage County where I learned how the cycle of violence can dramatically impact the individuals living within the family unit.
 Abuse and violence in any form is damaging to a child's and adult's ability to develop trust due to the fear they suffer everyday.
 Many abusive families develop unhealthy patterns of communication and problem solving.
 During my time at the shelter I provided group, family and individual therapy and psychoeducation to halt the patterns of violence and create more effective problem solving skills.